starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/user_auth.rst

         # The hash of (x, 0) is equivalent to the hash of (x).
         let (amount_hash) = hash2{hash_ptr=pedersen_ptr}(amount, 0)

-        # Verify the user's signature.
+        # Verify the User's signature.
         verify_ecdsa_signature(
             message=amount_hash,
             public_key=user,